elisekeller/elisekeller.github.io/index.markdown

 ---

 ### 2: Simulating Fire Spread Over Time
 Next, we ignite a fire at a randomly selected forest location.
 The fire spreads across the matrix over a series of timesteps.
 Whether a cell catches fire depends on its surrounding conditions — densely populated areas and nearby forests are more likely to ignite.
 This spreading process is repeated frame-by-frame to visualize how the fire grows.
-The output is an animated sequence that shows the progression of fire through time, revealing patterns and high-risk zones that are critical for decision-making.
 ```
 # Fire spread logic: higher density and forest = higher chance
 def spread_fire(city, forest, fire, p_base=0.1):